mendix/m2ee-tools/doc/install-1.md

  * Mendix Deployment tools (m2ee-tools), a helper script to manage deployments and application processes.
  * The Java Runtime Environment.

-This page describes installation instructions for Debian and RHEL/Centos in case a system wide installation is done using provided software packages.
+This page describes installation instructions for Debian in case a system wide installation is done using provided software packages.
 If you want to do a custom installation on another operating system or an installation without the need to use the administrator (root) account, additionally have a look at the documentation to do a [local m2ee-tools and mendix runtime installation](non-root-install.md).

 ## Deployment Tools for Debian

-(scroll down for RHEL / Centos based instructions)

 The deployment tools, written in python are available in a public apt repository.
-When using Debian Jessie this repository can be added to your apt sources as follows:
+When e.g. using Debian Buster this repository can be added to your apt sources as follows:

-    deb http://packages.mendix.com/platform/debian/ stretch main contrib non-free
+    deb http://packages.mendix.com/platform/debian/ buster main contrib non-free

 ### GPG keyring